pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ### B.2 Mandatory Attribution Requirements

-The PIC Model and the PIC Spec are canonically defined by this document as published in the official PIC Spec repositories (the "Official PIC Spec").
+The PIC Model and the PIC Spec are canonically defined by this document as published in the official PIC Spec repositories (the “Official PIC Spec”).
 Forks and derivative specifications MAY exist, but MUST NOT represent themselves as the canonical PIC Model, the canonical PIC Spec, or the normative reference for PIC unless explicitly designated by the PIC Spec Contributors.

 Any implementation, specification, library, framework, or document that:

 - uses the **PIC Model** as defined in this specification, or
-- claims compatibility with, conformance to, or derivation from the **PIC Model** or the **PIC Spec** (e.g., "PIC-compliant", "PIC-based", "PIC-inspired", "implements the PIC Spec"),
+- claims compatibility with, conformance to, or derivation from the **PIC Model** or the **PIC Spec** (e.g., “PIC-compliant”, “PIC-based”, “PIC-inspired”, “implements the PIC Spec”),

 **MUST** provide clear, visible, and unambiguous attribution to: